 Bennett was recognized for her achievements during a time when women in optics were few and far between.
 She received the Naval Air Warfare Center Weapons Division Lifetime Achievement Award of Women Scientists & Engineers in 1993 and was awarded a National Science Foundation grant for visiting professorships for women.
 In an interview in the January 1986 Optics News, she downplayed the significance of gender in her chosen work.
 “I would like to think that optics is for everyone who has the necessary abilities, is challenged by the problems and excited by new discoveries,” she said.
 “The future for everyone—men, women, minority groups, whoever—is very bright, if they are willing to work.
 No one group should be given special benefits, but everyone should be given equal opportunities without discrimination.”

-Bennett was the author of several books, including Introduction to Surface Roughness and Scattering, published by OSA in 1990.
+Bennett was the author of several books, including Introduction to Surface Roughness and Scattering.
 She was also the author or co-author of more than 100 articles in scientific journals, and she held several patents.

-After her death in 2008, OSA established the Jean Bennett Memorial Student Travel Grant for her contributions to the studies of optical surfaces.
+After her death in 2008, the Society established the Jean Bennett Memorial Student Travel Grant for her contributions to the studies of optical surfaces.

 Jean M. Bennett died on 18 July 2008, please see OSA's memorial entry.